 Based on accolades, their efforts seem to be working.
 Jarrahi has earned numerous awards for her research, including a Presidential Early Career Award for Scientists and Engineers in 2014.
-Just last year, she was one of five inaugural Moore Inventor Fellows named by the Gordon and Betty Moore Foundation.
+In 2016 she was one of five inaugural Moore Inventor Fellows named by the Gordon and Betty Moore Foundation.

 "We are trying to really pinpoint major challenges that we have on the device side."
 Jarrahi said.
 At the same time, "whenever we come up with better device performance, that motivates us to look at potential applications that were stopped up to this point because of lack of those functionalities.
 So we are also looking at a lot of applications."

 Focusing on just one application would be a challenge for the lab, which collaborates on work ranging from cancer detection to planetary gas sensing and other diverse areas.

 "We plan to continue expanding on our developments in developing better terahertz sources and detectors," Jarrahi said.
 "A technique that we use employing metallic nanostructures to enhance light-matter interaction to offer better efficiencies has a lot of potential.
 So far we have had technical challenges in terms of fabricating these kinds of structures, so there is a lot of room to improve functionalities of these devices.

 "Going specifically to the terahertz domain was mainly motivated because of the challenges," Jarrahi continued.
 "I was interested in challenging projects, hard problems.
 This is an excellent field with a lot of unsolved problems and challenges."